Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-sc.rst

 Initializing
 ------------

-The election is open from the point in time that this smart contract is initialized until the `end_time`.
+The election is open from the point in time that this smart contract is initialized until the deadline.

+In the next part of the tutorial, we will set up a frontend to make it easier to interact with the smart contract.